RBrook318/PlasmaDissociation/README.md

 Chapter 2: Propagation

 The main.py file has a step by step process
-#  Step 1.
+Step 1.
 Recieves arguements from the run.sh file and sets variables

-#  Step 2.
+Step 2.
 Read in geometries from the geom input file

-#  Step 3.
+Step 3.
 Submit the initial qchem job (and the second if the first one fails) to generate forces before propagation

-#  Step 4.
+Step 4.
 Begin propagation by taking the preliminary timestep (uses homemade nuclear propagation code prop_prelim.x)

-#  Step 5.
+Step 5.
 Submit the qchem job (and the second one if it fails) to find the forces of the new geometry

-#  Step 6.
+Step 6.
 Use the forces from both the begining of the timestep and the prelimary timestep to recalculate momentum

-#  Step 7.
+Step 7.
 Repeat step 4-6 until the end timestep is reached.

+The file conversion.py is used to move and transform data between the output from the molecular dynamic code and the output of QChem.

+Chapter 3: Results processing

+At the end of propagation, for each repeat there will be a run-x folder, which contains all information calculated throughout the propagation.
+Running Result.py transfers analysis.x into each run-x folder, and creates t.xyz and output.xyz, which are condensed forms of the geometry of each timestep.
+The program then makes dissociation.out in each run-x folder, which states if and when each bond exceeeds a given distance, where each bond is specified in a provided bond array.

+The program collate.py then goes through each dissociation.out within each run-x folder and creates a collateddissociation.out that contains all instances of bonds breaking across all repeats.
+Collate.py is also used to separate the collated file into files based on both bond type and each individual bond, which can then be plotted to display results.

+Animation.py can be used with an input of output.xyz in order to generate a gif of the trajectory.